Customers sometimes ask us whether they would be better off buying a complete lightboard or building their own.

 - With our complete lightboard systems, you have a fully integrated lightboard from a single supplier.
 If any questions arise, you can email or call us for quick support.

 - Our lightboard products are designed and packaged with quick assembly in mind.
 Typical assembly times:

-For customers looking to build a lightboard on a budget, our DIY Component kits have been a popular option.
+For customers looking to build a lightboard on a budget, our DIY Component kits were historically a popular option.
 Commercial glass is then sourced locally.
 (Read more about glass).

-While we’ve seen some reasonably well constructed custom builds, if accounting for all time included, this is typically a relatively expensive option without the associated quality that either our complete lightboard options or DIY component kits would provide.
+If you are accounting for all time included, a custom built lightboard this is typically a more expensive option without the associated quality that either our complete lightboard options or DIY component kits would provide.